manpunia/manpunia.github.io/_posts/2020-08-09-algorithms-in-swift.md

 I started solving problems few days back.
 I thought of documenting this journey, so I can look back and connect the dots.
 I will mentioning one algorithm questions and solution of that problem, and my struggle to solution.
 Swift data structure and API discussion for same problem.

+So today's problems is from leetcode 76.
+Minimum Window Substring:
+Given a string S and a string T, find the minimum window in S which will contain all the characters in T in complexity O(n).

+Here is my initial approach

+{% gist 08beeb230291a87e32760402dfaa4562 %}